ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 #### From _The Goulburn Herald and County of Argyle Advertiser (NSW : 1848 - 1859)_

 #### 1856-01-19 &middot; Goulburn, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

-MEDICAL USE OF SALT.
-In many cases of
-disordered stomach, a teaspoonful of
 salt is a certain cure.
 In the violent
 internal pain, termed cholic, a
 teaspoonful of salt dissolved in a pint